 No, you must enter in advance.
-Entry normally happens in December & January – for details see our website in the December prior to the event.
+Entries happen in November for pre entries and December for the ballot– for details see our website in the December prior to the event.
 Some cancellation places are usually available later, typically in April, but these are first offered to people who didn’t get a place in the event and asked to be put on our reserve list.

 If I have to cancel will I get my registration fee back?

 If your entry is successful and you later cancel, then after a small administration cost all of the rest of your fees will go to the event charities.
 However if you can’t ride the event and let us know and cancel your place in time for us to find a replacement rider (who pay their own entry fee), then we will save you a place in next year’s event (entry fee payable again next year if you take up that place).
 Note that we might not have time to do a replacement unless you cancel at least three weeks before the event.